Columbia Gas to plead guilty after U.S. probe into Massachusetts gas explosions

 BOSTON -- Columbia Gas has agreed to pay $53 million and plead guilty to breaking federal pipeline safety laws to resolve an investigation into catastrophic gas explosions in three Massachusetts communities in 2018.

-Columbia, a subsidiary of utility operator NiSource Inc., will plead guilty to violating the Pipeline Safety Act to resolve a probe into to the disaster, which killed one person, injured at least 21 others and destroyed multiple buildings, federal prosecutors in Boston said on Wednesday.
+Columbia, a subsidiary of utility operator NiSource Inc., will plead guilty to violating the Pipeline Safety Act to resolve a probe of the disaster, which killed one person, injured at least 21 others and destroyed several buildings, federal prosecutors in Boston said Wednesday.

-The blasts in the Lawrence, North Andover and Andover communities northwest of Boston occurred while Columbia Gas was replacing cast-iron pipe with plastic lines and prompted large-scale evacuations of thousands of residents.
+The blasts in Lawrence, North Andover and Andover occurred while Columbia Gas was replacing cast-iron pipe with plastic lines.
+The explosions prompted large-scale evacuations of thousands of residents.

 The deal is separate from a $143 million settlement the company reached in July to resolve lawsuits brought by residents and businesses affected by the explosions and an $80 million accord it struck with the three communities.